 The latest you should plan to take the MCAT if you intend to go to medical school in the year right after graduation from SU is in the spring of your junior year, so that you can apply (and interview) early.
 You will need to have taken the requisite pre-med coursework by the time you take the MCAT in order to do well on the exam.
 Most students also take some kind of prep class from a test-prep provider.
 Never take the actual MCAT for practice.
 For further information about the MCAT, see the Pre-Medical Resources section below.

 What Timeline Should I Be Following?

 First-Year: Depending on your high school preparation, begin the academic requirements for med school your first semester.
 In the best-case scenario, you would start with introductory biology, calculus or statistics and general chemistry.
 Make an appointment with Dr. Kerry Bruns, SU’s faculty pre-med advisor, to introduce yourself.
-Also communicate with your academic advisor and/or Career Services to get advice.
+Also communicate with your academic advisor and/or the Center for Career & Professional Development to get advice.
 Get your feet on the ground solidly in terms of your academics and then begin investigating out-of-class experiences to round out your overall educational process.

 Sophomore: Continue building a solid academic record.
 Acquire out-of-class experience in volunteer, leadership, research and clinical settings.
 Review your progress with your advisors to make sure you are staying on track.